Choose the Right Internet Type

 Satellite limitations

-- Latency is higher than wired: While much better than traditional satellite, Starlink’s 25–50 ms latency is still higher than fibre’s sub-10 ms. This can affect competitive gaming.
+• Latency is higher than the best wired options: While much better than traditional satellite, Starlink latency is still usually higher than a strong fibre connection.
+This can affect competitive gaming, so compare it with our gaming internet guide if low ping matters.

 Why Availability Matters More Than National Rankings